Witchsmeller Pursuivant: Plot

 Prince Edmund stands trial; Percy and Baldrick are appointed defence lawyers, but the Witchsmeller silences them before they can even start their case by condemning them also as witches.
 The proceedings rapidly descend into a farcical show trial.
-The Witchsmeller interrogates Edmund and presents three pieces of evidence in his case: Prince Edmund, who he dubs "The Great Grumbledook", has a pet cat named Bubbles (which the Witchsmeller says is "short for Beelzebubbles") who supposedly drinks blood; he has allegedly engaged in acts of bestiality with his horse, Black Satin, who supposedly has the ability to talk (the horse later dies during interrogation, but leaves a signed "confession"); and he is accused of having sexual relations with an elderly peasant woman who claims to have then given birth to a poodle.
+The Witchsmeller interrogates Edmund and presents three pieces of evidence in his case: Prince Edmund, who he dubs "The Great Grumbledook", has a pet cat named Bubbles (which the Witchsmeller says is "short for Beelzebubbles") who supposedly drinks blood (with Edmund having been goaded into saying that it drank "bloody milk" after asked the same question repeatedly); he has allegedly engaged in acts of bestiality with his horse, Black Satin, who supposedly has the ability to talk (the horse later dies during interrogation, but leaves a signed "confession"); and he is accused of having sexual relations with an elderly peasant woman who claims to have then given birth to a poodle.
 Despite their protests, Edmund, Percy and Baldrick are found guilty and sentenced to burning at the stake.
-Baldrick uses an unexplained teleportation spell to help the trio escape the courtroom, but the spell deposits them in King Richard's chambers, and the three end up having to be rescued from the delusional king by the guards.
+Although the trio manage to somehow escape the courtroom (via a plan devised by Baldrick which is not revealed onscreen), they unwittingly enter King Richard's chambers, and the three end up having to be rescued from the delusional king by the guards.
 Edmund is visited by his mother, the Queen, and his child wife, Princess Leia of Hungary.
 To Edmund's dismay, they offer no escape plan but instead present him with a small doll for comfort.

 On the day of the execution, Edmund and his companions have their heads shaved and are tied to stakes.
-Edmund rebukes Baldrick's last-minute "cunning plan" and offers a feeble confession before the Witchsmeller.
+Edmund rebukes Baldrick's last-minute "cunning plan" and offers a feeble confession before the Witchsmeller in a bid to stall the proceedings.
 When the pyre is lit, Edmund panics and drops the doll – a small, hooded effigy which bears a striking resemblance to the Witchsmeller.
 As the doll burns, the Witchsmeller suddenly catches fire and is incinerated, revealing it to be a voodoo-doll.
 The pyre is mysteriously extinguished and the ropes tying the condemned men break away, freeing them.

 In the castle, King Richard emerges from his bed-chamber, freshly recuperated from the bubonic plague.
 Princess Leia begins to tell him about the execution but Queen Gertrude silences her and assures him that all is well.
-Breaking the fourth wall, the Queen looks at the viewer and winks as magical sparkles fly from her eyes.
+Breaking the fourth wall, the Queen looks at the viewer and winks as magical sparkles fly from her eyes and twitches her nose in a pastiche of Bewitched.
 Leia quietly gasps in amazement as she realises that the Queen is the (implied) real witch.